What is the Metaverse?

 The trope answer: The Internet becoming Cyberspace for real and everyone knowing about it and interacting with it that way.

 The advent of Second Life and its open-source equivalent, Open Simulator, may make this future arrive sooner than you think.
 Some might argue that it already has, what with real-world governments and businesses setting up shop in Second Life, people making real-world money entirely within Second Life, and successful experiments at teleporting avatars between the Second Life grid and various OpenSim grids.
 However, with the drastic dulling of the use of these services, the concept fell by the wayside for years... until projects like Oculus Rift and Janus VR started bringing it back.
+In 2021 Mark Zuckerberg renamed the parent company of Facebook and Instagram to Meta and officially announced his intention to create this trope.

 This is a subtrope of Cyberspace where it's widely known and used as a replacement for today's Internet by the public at large, not just by a few lucky hackers, discoverers, or inventors' friends.